-He started his first SIP in 2005 in HDFC Equity.
-Vijay still invests in that fund and is sitting on returns of around 17 per cent per annum.
+He started his first SIP in 2005 in HDFC Equity (now HDFC Flexi Cap Fund).
 "After regular reading of the articles on your website, I reached the conclusion that mutual funds are the best way to invest your money and one should go by the SIP route," remarks Vijay.

 Vijay has not set any goal, but he knows that if one accumulates a handsome corpus, then it becomes easy to handle any situation that life throws at you.
 "In 2013, when my portfolio value reached Rs 1 crore, I withdrew Rs 35 lakh from my portfolio.
 I took a home loan for the balance amount to purchase a four-bedroom flat in Bhopal.
 Today, I think it was a very poor investment decision, considering that I have never lived in that apartment.
 I am also not getting any good return on it in terms of rent.
 The flat's value has also depreciated.
 Had that money remained invested in mutual funds, I would have got far better returns," Vijay confesses.

 Vijay invests in direct plans of mutual funds.
 "Till 2013, I had been investing through an advisor.
 Once direct schemes came into the picture, I switched most of my investment and SIPs to direct plans," he reveals.